-40. The United Kingdom, having regard to the long period during which British sovereignty has been effectively exercised in and in regard to the territories of the Falkland Islands, would be justified in taking strong measures to put an end to Argentina's encroachments on the South Orkneys, South Shetlands and Graham Land14.
-Firmly believing in the pacific settlement of disputes among nations by judicial procedures and on the basis of law, it has preferred, when negotiations proved fruitless, to seek to have its dispute with the Republic of Argentina regarding these territories submitted to the International Court or other judicial or arbitral tribunal.
-Thus, in Notes of December 17, 1947, the United Kingdom Government invited Argentina, and Chile to whom a separate invitation was sent, to challenge the British titles to sovereignty by invoking the jurisdiction of the International Court of Justice, which the United Kingdom would then accept.
-Argentina, in a Note of January 28, 1948, replied to the effect that she was convinced of the unquestionable rights of herself and Chile over the disputed areas15, and that it would be wrong for her to appear before the Court in the position of a State requesting what already belonged to her.
-The United Kingdom renewed its offer to go before the Court in Notes of April 30, 1951, and February 16, 1953, without, however, obtaining a favourable response from the Republic of Argentina.
-As the continuance of the dispute concerning the sovereignty of the territories of the Falkland Islands Dependencies necessarily threatens to impair the existing friendly relations between the two countries, the United Kingdom addressed a further Note to Argentina on December 21, 1954, inviting her, jointly with the United Kingdom, to refer the dispute to an independent ad hoc arbitral tribunal.
-On the same date, the United Kingdom addressed an identical
+38. The United Kingdom, having regard to the long period during which British sovereignty has been effectively exercised in and in regard to the South Shetlands and Graham Land, would have been justified in taking strong measures to put an end to Chile's encroachments on these British territories13.
+Firmly believing in the pacific settlement of disputes among nations by judicial procedures and on the basis of law, it has preferred, when negotiations proved fruitless, to seek to have its dispute with the Republic of Chile regarding these territories submitted to the International Court or other judicial or arbitral tribunal.
+Thus, in Notes of December 17, 1947, the United Kingdom Government invited Chile and Argentina to whom a separate invitation was sent, to challenge the British titles to sovereignty by invoking the jurisdiction of the International Court of Justice, which the United Kingdom would then accept.
+Chile, in a Note of January 31, 1948, replied to the effect that, since she regarded her own pretensions as irrefutable, it would not be logically justifiable for her to approach the Court 14.
+The United Kingdom, in a Note of March 11, 1948, reaffirmed its willingness to collaborate with Chile and Argentina in submitting the dispute to the Court.
+The United Kingdom renewed its offer to go before the Court in Notes of April 3, 1951, and January 16, 1953, without, however, obtaining a favourable response from the Republic of Chile.
+As the continuance of the dispute concerning the sovereignty of the territories of the Falkland Islands Dependencies necessarily threatens to impair the existing friendly relations between the two countries, the United Kingdom addressed a further Note to Chile on December 21, 1954. inviting her, jointly with the United Kingdom, to refer the dispute to an independent ad hoc arbitral tribunal.
+On the same date, the United Kingdom addressed an identical Note to Argentina.
+Neither of these countries, however, has thought fit to accept the United Kingdom's proposal 15.

-14 Forcible action had in fact to be taken in one case (namely at Deception Island in February 1953), when a particularly flagrant attempt was made to erect an Argentine hut actually within the precincts of the existing (and occupied) British base on that island.
+18 Forcible action had in fact to be taken in one case (namely at Deception Island in February 1953) when a particularly flagrant attempt was made to erect a Chilean hut actually within the precincts of the existing and occupied British base on that island.